sirirako/dotnetlambdaCICD/Lab-2-VSTS/Lab-2-detail-steps.md

 ```
 dotnet new lambda.EmptyFunction --name MyReInventFunction --profile default --region us-east-1
 ```
+## Commit the source code to Azure DevOps repository
 6. Commit the new code to local and remote (Azure DevOps) repository.

 ```